wuzhengy/TAU/Company/Intro and Address.md

 TAU is combining advanced blockchain, torrent and mobile technologies to create open source software, in particular:
 * Sever-less communication protocol: no hosting is needed, everything is on the phone’s swarm network; communication through IP to IP is repalced by public-key to public-key
-* Transparent and immutable blockchain coins incentivate people to contribute and are not affected by currency inflation
+* Transparent and immutable blockchain coins: incentivate people to contribute and are not affected by currency inflation

 ### Links
 * Github - whitepaper, docs and code